 A well-known actor in Yugoslavia in the 1970s and 1980s, Serbedzija began his career whilst studying at the Academy of Dramatic Arts at the University of Zagreb.
 He started appearing in Hollywood films in the late 1990s, and has built up quite a career – in fact, he’s one of those actors who keeps popping up in all sorts of movies unexpectedly, normally playing some kind of shady character or “foreign” (normally Eastern European!) villian.

-His film and TV credits include Mission Impossible II, Batman Begins, CSI: Miami, 24 and Harry Potter and the Deathly Hallows.
-He also appears in Angelina Jolie’s directorial debut In The Land Of Blood And Honey.
+His film and TV credits include Mission Impossible II, Batman Begins, CSI: Miami, 24, Harry Potter and the Deathly Hallows and X-Men: First Class.
+He also appeared in Angelina Jolie’s directorial debut In The Land Of Blood And Honey, and even in an episode of Downton Abbey.
 Serbedzija is co-founder of the Ulysses Theatre on Veliki Brijun island, which runs a special season each summer.

 Famous Croats on Television

 British TV presenter Adrian Chiles – who has popped up on many TV shows over the years – is half Croatian (his mother hails from Zagreb).
 Here’s an article from 2007 explaining his split loyalties when Croatia and England are involved in football matches: